sil-org/app-monitoring-archiver/README.md

 Gets app monitoring results and saves them to Google Sheets

 ## Description
-This app gets the previous month's uptime values for each Nodeping check that are associated with a particular contact group.
+This app gets the previous month's uptime values for each NodePing check that are associated with a particular contact group.

 It then adds/inserts them into a Google sheet.